 - the route of infection, such as a blood transfusion, sexual contact, or substance use

-Hepatitis C is a blood-borne disease.
-This means that you can only catch it through blood-to-blood contact with someone who is infected with HCV.
-Blood-to-blood contact can occur in a number of different life situations, including sex.
+Hepatitis C is a bloodborne disease.
+This means you can only contract it through blood-to-blood contact with someone who has HCV.
+Blood-to-blood contact can occur in a number of ways, including sex.

-You may also have a higher risk of getting hepatitis C if you:
+You may also have a higher risk of contracting hepatitis C if you:

-- get a tattoo or body piercing performed with dirty needles
+- get a tattoo or body piercing with unsterilized or used needles

 - need kidney dialysis treatment for a long time